MRIsafety.com

 www.MRIsafety.com

 In the clinical magnetic resonance imaging (MRI) setting, it is often necessary to manage patients with vascular access ports (1-6).
 MRI labeling information exists for numerous vascular access ports.
-By following the MRI labeling information (i.e., presented in the Instructions for Use, the Patient Identification Card, etc.), patients with vascular access ports have safely undergone MRI examinations, including those performed using MR systems operating at 3-Tesla (1-6).
-Notably, there has never been an adverse event reported in association with performing MRI in patients with these implants.
+By following the labeling information (i.e., presented in the Instructions for Use, Product Manual, Patient Identification Card, etc.), patients with vascular access ports have safely undergone MRI examinations, including those performed using MR systems operating at 3-Tesla (1-6).
+Notably, there has never been an adverse event reported in association with performing MRI exams in patients with these implants.

 Guidelines.
 A patient with a vascular access port may undergo MRI using the following guidelines: